carljohnsen/duplicati-blogpost/WIP-restore/restore_opt.md

 The whole network shuts down starting at the filelister, once it runs out of files to request.
 Then each fileprocessor shuts down when trying to request a file from the filelister, which is no longer available.
-Once all fileprocessors have shut down, the block cache signals the volume cache to shut down, which in turn shuts downn the volume downloaders, volume decryptors, and volume decompressors.
+Once all fileprocessors have shut down, the block cache signals the volume cache to shut down, which in turn shuts down the volume downloaders, volume decryptors, and volume decompressors.
 Once that subnetwork has shut down, the block cache shuts down, which is the final process to shut down.

 This new flow alleviates the problems of the legacy flow, while retaining most of its benefits:

 - While the steps are no longer performed in a clearly separated sequence, each step is still separated into a process allowing for a clear separation of concerns.
-- The steps are executed concurrently, allowing for overlapping execution and full utilization of system resources.
+- The steps are executed concurrently, allowing for overlapping execution and better utilization of system resources.
 - The block writes are sequential to a file, leading to a more disk-friendly access pattern per file written.
 - The cache system ensures that each block and volume is only downloaded, decrypted, and decompressed once (assuming that cache entries aren't evicted too early due to memory limitations).